python/cpython/Doc/library/ssl.rst

 .. data:: PROTOCOL_SSLv23

    Selects SSL version 2 or 3 as the channel encryption protocol.
-This is a setting to use for maximum compatibility with the other end of an SSL connection, but it may cause the specific ciphers chosen for the encryption to be of fairly low quality.
+   This is a setting to use with servers for maximum compatibility with the other end of an SSL connection, but it may cause the specific ciphers chosen for the encryption to be of fairly low quality.

 .. data:: PROTOCOL_SSLv3

    Selects SSL version 3 as the channel encryption protocol.
+   For clients, this is the maximally compatible SSL variant.

 .. data:: PROTOCOL_TLSv1